 Razoomanet / Shutterstock.com

-You’ll notice we didn’t mention engagement and wedding rings in the Weddings section.
+You’ll notice we didn’t mention engagement and wedding rings in the weddings section.
 That’s because jewelry is an overspending category unto itself — and diamonds may be the most marked-up item on this list.
-But like planning funerals and weddings, buying diamonds is fraught with danger because it’s yet another emotional purchase.
+But like planning for funerals and weddings, buying diamonds is fraught with danger because it’s yet another emotional purchase.
 If we try too hard to save money, we feel like we’re being cheap.

 But here’s a secret: Diamond prices are often negotiable, even at major chains like Zales and Kay Jewelers.
 So while it’s important to know the four C’s of diamonds — carat, color, clarity and cut — the biggest lesson you can learn is to haggle.
-If your local jeweler or national retailer won’t come down on price, they’ll often be willing to upgrade the setting for a discount or even free.
+If your local jeweler or national retailer won’t come down on price, they’ll often be willing to upgrade the stone’s setting for a discount or even free.